mwest44/shared-echo-service-demo/README.md

-# Microservice Application Deployment across Tanzu Kubernetes Cluster and Supervisor Cluster
+# ACMEFit Deployment across TK Cluster and Supervisor Cluster

 Data Services will run in vSphere pods directly on ESXi hosts and all frontend services will run in Tanzu Kubernetes Cluster